typedoc2md/typedoc-plugin-markdown/README.md

 The source repo to use for source file linking.
 Will be ignored on github flavoured projects.<br />
 For bitbucket use: `https://bitbucket.org/owner/repository_name`.<br />

+### Why not just create a theme?

+Creating a pluign that exposes a theme provides a mechanism to offer a feature rich set of additional options.

 ## Samples